tsuru/tsuru/docs/using/python.rst

 ::

-    $ tsuru app-create blog python
+    $ tsuru app create blog python

-To list all available platforms, use the command `platform-list`.
+To list all available platforms, use the command `platform list`.

-You can see all your applications using the command `app-list`:
+You can see all your applications using the command `app list`:

 .. highlight:: bash

 ::

-    $ tsuru app-list
+    $ tsuru app list
     +-------------+-------+--------------------------+
     | Application | Units | Address                  |
     +-------------+-------+--------------------------+